learn-co-curriculum/instant-datascience/README.md

 ![](./saved-by-bell.gif)

 How did the cast learn all of the words so easily?
 Repetition.
-Here are the some of the lyrics.
+Here are some of the lyrics.

     Ah, ba ba ba ba Barbara Ann
     Ba ba ba ba Barbara Ann